-|G1||Well differentiated, close similarity to original tissue (“low grade“)|
+|G1||Well-differentiated—close similarity to original tissue (low grade)|

-|G3||Poorly differentiated malignant tissue|
+|G3||Poorly differentiated malignant tissue (high grade)|

-|G4||Undifferentiated malignant tissue; the original tissue which gave rise to the tumor can only be determined by immuno-histochemical evaluation or not at all|
+|G4||Undifferentiated malignant tissue—the original tissue that gave rise to the tumor can be determined only by immunohistochemical evaluation or not at all (high grade)|

-|G9||Cannot gauge level of differentiation|
+|G9||Cannot gauge level of differentiation (undetermined grade)|

-|Primary tumor (T)||Tx: Primary tumor cannot be assessed
+|T: primary tumor||Tx: Primary tumor cannot be measured

 T0: Absence of primary tumor

-|Involvement of lymph nodes (N)||Nx: Involvement of lymph nodes cannot be assessed
+|N: involvement of lymph nodes||Nx: Involvement of neighboring lymph nodes cannot be assessed

-N0: No involvement of lymph nodes
+N0: No involvement of neighboring lymph nodes

-N1–3: Number and localization of involved lymph nodes
+N1–3: Number and localization of involved lymph nodes developing cancer

-|Distant metastases (M)||Mx: Distant metastases cannot be assessed
+|M: distant metastases||Mx: Distant metastases cannot be assessed

 M0: No metastases